 We’ve always just nailed them back down when this happens but someday may reattach the trim with Contact Cement Adhesive or a different strong adhesive.
 That’s what we used for the stair nose trim of our stairs and it’s worked great.
 If you have had success with any other options, we’d love to hear about them!

 This is one of our favorite projects because the wood we used for the countertop is from the 1800s, pulled out of a barn in North Carolina, and it was the first time we ever got to work with live-edge wood.
 You can watch our video on how we made the countertop here.

 I also want to mention how hard water can be super annoying in the RV, especially when you have a copper sink.
-Copper sinks are beautiful, but definitely require more maintenance and we're constantly making sure no soap, water, or toothpaste is left in the sink.
-We knew this before we purchased the copper sink, and wouldn't change a thing but it's definitely something to keep in mind.
+Copper sinks are beautiful, but keep in mind that they require more maintenance.
+We knew this before we purchased the copper sink, and wouldn’t change a thing but it’s definitely something to keep in mind.

 4. RV Renovation Flop: Painted RV Shower Frame

 We don’t have a post or video about this but two months after we hit the road we ended up taking the metal shower frame out (to paint the side of our new linen closet), and figured it was the perfect opportunity to paint the frame while we were at it.

 Overall, I think our painted shower frame turned out pretty good, especially considering we didn’t prime OR seal it.
 Oops.
 Also, Eric picked up the wrong spray paint color (I wanted it much darker) and I didn’t realize it until AFTER we were done painting.
 It is darker than the old silver color, but not by much.
 Just another reason I prefer to paint in natural light during the day, haha.